-There’s a lot you can visit near to Paris and Auxerre is on the list.
-Luckily I got the opportunity to explore this delightful town the time of a short week end.
+There’s a lot you can visit near Paris and Auxerre is on the list.
+Luckily I got the opportunity to explore this delightful town the time of a short weekend.

-Therefore I can tell you this, this town is totally charming, easy to walk in and perfect to shot some nice photography.
-In my opinion a perfect week end gateway.
+Therefore I can tell you this; this town is charming, comfortable to walk in and perfect to shot some lovely photography.
+In my opinion, a perfect weekend gateway.

 Two decades ago in 1995 Auxerre was named “Town of Art and History”.

 Knowing this you can easily assume that the town is quite scenic.
 And you’d be right.

 Auxerre is crossed by a river, the Yonne, giving the city a magical landscape.

 If you get on one of the bridge, you can catch a good sight of the Cathedral dominating above the city.
 Lastly, I think it’s always a novel idea whenever you take a stroll along a river – especially in such lovely weather as we had.

 If you want to take some very instagrammable like a shot, then you need to get your bum on this bridge you can see to get a full view over the city as you can visualise in the first picture of this post.

 But if you rather model instead of taking photographs of the city, then you can do it right on the bridge.
 Pretty cool am I right?

 Although I feel like a shot would have been better without this lamp, and maybe a better outfit BUT at least my backpack is pretty damn fancy.
 (It’s a backpack from Grafea, check out my Grafea Backpack Review)